Parsa-Rajabi/CPSC-344/docs/project/milestone-1.md

 The purpose of this practice peer evaluation is to help you reflect on your teamwork and communication, and to prepare you for the peer evaluations that will be part of later milestones.

-Refer to the [peer evaluation information page](project-peer-evaluation.md) for details.
+Refer to the [peer evaluation information page](project-peer-evaluation.md) and [group work resources](group-work-resources.md) for details.

 ## What You Are Pitching